shivamtrip/3d-navigation-robot/README.md

-# Differential-Drive Mobile Robot with RGBD Camera that performs 3D Navigation using Visual SLAM / Octomaps
+# Differential-Drive Mobile Robot with RGBD Camera that performs 3D Navigation using Visual SLAM / Octomap